baligaarun/testToDo/README.md

 2. Apache Maven installed.
 If no, please follow the instructions at - https://maven.apache.org/install.html

+3. Update browser driver exe in the root of the project directory.
+Currently, for testing ease, the following drivers are added in the project folder.
+Eventually, they should be removed from git project so that end users can add a compatible dirver.

+chromedriver.exe --> ChromeDriver 101.0.4951.41 for Chrome version 101.
+To fetch an alternate version, please check: https://chromedriver.chromium.org/downloads

+geckodriver.exe --> geckodriver-v0.31.0-win64.
+To fetch an alternate version, please check: https://github.com/mozilla/geckodriver/releases

-3. Change to the root of project directory (wherein the pom.xml is located) and execute:
+4. Change to the root of project directory (wherein the pom.xml is located) and execute:

 ```mvn test```